-In 2022, The City of San Francisco provided to the author copies of various pre-1930 photos and drawings of the SVWC water system.
+In 2022, The City of San Francisco provided the authors copies of various pre-1930 photos and drawings of the SVWC water system.
 Many thanks are given to the support by Mike Housh, the SFPUC's historian and archivist; and Ms. Annie Li, Ms. Stacie Feng, Mr. Calvin Hue of the SFPUC for locating and providing various historic documents and drawings.

-For all these old (pre-1930) maps and photos, the author thanks the original creators.
+For all these old (pre-1930) maps and photos, the authors thank and give credit to the original creators.
 Copyright has expired on these pre-1930 images.
 In any case, the use of such material is considered "Fair Use", and is presented for purposes including criticism, comment, news reporting, scholarship and / or research.